tarof429/stuckathome/rhcsa/README.md

 firewall-cmd --reload
 ```

-You have to memorize this list.
+You have to memorize the list of services.
 The man page for nfs has some hints about what services to enable, but it is not clear.

 Hard to memorize?
-The systemctl has a way to show dependiences of the nfs-server service.
+The systemctl has a way to show dependencies of the nfs-server service.

 ```sh
 [root@atlantic nfs-utils]# systemctl list-dependencies nfs-server